-This is a magnificent example of an Art Deco ring.
-The Morrison ring has an elongated design, set with old European-cut diamonds.
-The center diamond weighs around 0.55 carats and has an I color and VS2 clarity.
+This magnificent Art Deco Ring features an elongated design, with old European-cut diamonds set in plumes.
+The 0.55-carat center diamond has I color and VS2 clarity, while the total diamond weight of the piece is approximately 2.15 carats.
 The ring’s size and unusual design make it a dramatic piece perfect for the bride who wants to leave a lasting impression.
-This ring’s total estimated diamond weight is 2.15 carats.
-It dates back to around the year 1920.

 30. Lamego Ring

-The Lamego ring is an exquisite original antique engagement ring from the Edwardian era.
-The bezel-set old European cut center diamond is approximately 0.67 carats, G color and VS1 clarity.
-Old European cut diamonds with a combined weight of 0.63 carats sit in a floral halo around the central stone.
-This platinum on 18k yellow gold handcrafted ring dates back to 1905.
+The exquisite Lamego Ring features a delicate floral design with a minimal band.
+The bezel-set old European-cut center diamond is approximately 1.25 carats with G color and SI1 clarity.
+Old European-cut diamonds with a combined weight of 0.87 carats sit in a charming floral halo around the central stone.
+Finally, the platinum on 18k yellow gold piece also features a single diamond set on each shoulder.